| How to read your contact lens prescription:

 is usually between 13.6 to 14.8.
 The lens diameter is

 usually the same for both eyes.
+If you are wearing Bifocal contact

 lenses, then you will have two lens powers for each